shubhamkarnalkar/advanced_track_and_trace_for_pharmaceuticals/README.md

 ## Advanced Track and Trace for Pharmaceuticals

-A solution for the track and trace of pharamceuticals products which needs to be moniored
+A solution for the track and trace of pharamceuticals products which needs to be monitored

 #### License